DerekSelander/SpringBoardPOC/README.md

   As you can see, `SBFolderView` (and by inheritance, all of it's subclasses) implement `scrollViewDidScroll:`

+ **Important!:** class-dump works because SpringBoard is NOT encrypted.
+If you were to try this on, say, the OS X Slack app, class-dump will fail because the binary is encrypted.

 9. Head back to the LLDB console.
 Type the following, but *DO NOT PRESS ENTER YET*
   ```lldb
   (lldb) process load